What Is Cultural SEL? A Guide for Families and Educators

 - Trust grows between families and educators.

-Cultural SEL encourages open conversations about emotions, respect, and differences at home.
+This approach encourages open conversations about emotions, respect, and differences at home.
 This helps kids carry valuable social and emotional skills from school into their family life and community.

 Benefits for Schools